Prodrome: Interventions

-Early intervention is associated with better outcomes for people with prodromal symptoms of BD.
+Early intervention is associated with better outcomes for people with prodromal symptoms of bipolar disorder.
 Interventions with some evidence of efficacy include medication (e.g. mood stabilizers, atypical antipsychotics) and psychotherapy.
 Specifically, family-focused therapy improves emotion regulation and enhances functioning in both adults and adolescents.
-Interpersonal and Social Rhythm Therapy (IPSRT) may be beneficial for youth at risk of developing BD by helping to stabilize their sleep and circadian patterns.
-Psychoeducational Psychotherapy (PEP) may be protective in individuals at risk of developing bipolar disorder and are associated with a four-fold reduction in risk for conversion to BD.
+Interpersonal and Social Rhythm Therapy (IPSRT) may be beneficial for youth at risk of developing the disease by helping to stabilize their sleep and circadian patterns.
+Psychoeducational Psychotherapy (PEP) may be protective in individuals at risk of developing bipolar disorder and are associated with a four-fold reduction in risk for conversion to bipolar disorder.
 This research needs to be explored further, however, it is currently thought to produce improvements in decreased stress due to social support and improved functioning through the skills developed in PEP.
 PEP can prove especially beneficial for individuals presenting transitional mania symptoms as it can assist caregivers in recognizing prodromal mania symptoms and knowing the next steps towards early intervention.
-The key goals of this type of therapy are to provide psychoeducation about mood disorders and treatments, social support, and to build skills in symptom management, emotion regulation, and problem-solving and communication.
+The key goals of this type of therapy are to provide education about mood disorders and treatments, social support, and to build skills in symptom management, emotion regulation, and problem-solving and communication.
 This research is in its infancy, further investigations will be necessary to determine which methods lead to the best outcomes and for whom.